 Invest in Chargers

-A 12-volt charger for your cell phone or an inverter that you can plug into your car then plug a 110 plug into can be a lifeline during a power outage.
-During an extended outage, you are certain to need to charge your cell phone, your laptop or other electronics.
-Investing in a solar-powered charger is also a good idea and is a great item to add to your emergency kit.
+A 12-volt charger for your phone or an inverter that you can plug into your car, then plug a 110 plug into it can be a lifeline during a power outage.
+When you can charge your phone, laptop or other electronics you can keep connected to any important news about the power outage.
+Electronic devices can also help alleviate boredom and keep your children occupied so they’re not too scared.
+Use the power of the sun and invest in a solar power charger for your emergency kit.

 When it goes dark, the first thing you will want is light.
 Make sure you have plenty of emergency lighting to get you through a night (or nights) in the dark.
 Flashlights (don’t forget the batteries!), rechargeable lanterns, oil lamps and solar-powered lights are all good options to keep on hand and in an emergency kit for when the power goes out.
 Don’t forget about candles, so be sure to stock up on matchboxes.
 Know where you’ve put flashlights, candles and your other lighting alternatives, so you’re not fiddling around in the dark.